harlanrs/zomboid-functional-gutters/README.md

 ### 1.2 Notes

 TODO High Priority
+- Fix multi-tile trough in several areas where container is checked
 - Set scrap definition for all pipes
-- Follow gutter bends/corners when crawling gutter
-- Fix: check vertical pipe exists on square first when dir is nil (coming from different z level)
-    - need to ensure a vertical pipe exists to 'connect' the pipes below with the pipes above
 - Add tile props to all pipes
 - Build full mod info panel
+- Fix ui panel not reacting to placing container on drain tile
 - Invert building def check in drain pipes when source drain is on a player built structure
     - instead of reducing drain pipes to those that share the same building, reduce the pipes to those not attached to a building
+- Disable button & add tooltip when wrench is required in ui panel
 - Add all build icons
 - Add all text translations
 - Update README

 TODO Medium Priority
 - Add ui feedback for specific needs when building pipes
+- Reorder tilesheets?
+- Persist 'mode' on drain pipe object as mod data
+- Crawl perimeter of vanilla building in drain check instead of radial search
+    - Will need to test with large buildings

 TODO Low Priority
-- Persist 'mode' on drain pipe object as mod data
 - Use gutter pipes as a means to manually switch from pre-built to player-built mode on pre-built buildings.
     - ex:
     - some garages are still tagged as the the same building even when physically separate.